pointstablecoin/point/doc/init.md

 4d) CentOS

-Copy merged.init to /etc/init.d/merged.
+Copy pointd.init to /etc/init.d/pointd.
 Test by running "service merged start".

 Using this script, you can adjust the path and flags to the merged program by setting the POINTD and FLAGS environment variables in the file